WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 A popular destination for travelers, Hanoi is one of the best things to visit during a trip to Vietnam.
 Multi-ethnic, preserved, lively and joyful, the capital will delight anyone who sets foot there.

-We enjoyed every single moments in Hanoi and loved all our encounters and exchange with locals.
+We enjoyed every single moment in Hanoi and loved all our encounters and exchanges with locals.
 We could spend hours just sitting in the Old Quarters watching outside.
 And then comes the food.
 Absolutely delicious.
-Every single dish we tried, being in upscale restaurants, street food, snack in the market and normal local restaurants, everywhere it was just amazing!
+Every single dish we tried, being in upscale restaurants, street food, snack in the market, and normal local restaurants, everywhere it was just amazing!

 Enjoy your time in this wonderful place and this wonderful country!